ger-rinaldi/boniface-essentials-vscode/README.md

 ## Extentensions I **love** and **need**

 Packed with cool extentions you may find quite useful!
-This package is mainly focused in Markdown and PlantUML, these are extensions I find quite useful in ,many profiles geared towards writing documentation or that need documentation capabilities!
+This package is mainly focused in Markdown and PlantUML, these are extensions I find quite useful in, many profiles geared towards writing documentation or that need documentation capabilities!

 ## How to install